By Michael O'Leary; The Regimental Rogue

 For each month of the war diary, examine both the recorded daily activities, but also the appendix pages.
 Some appendices will be orders for moves in and out of the trenches and give precise dates and locations for periods in the front lines.
 Other appendices may provide detailed descriptions of unit actions in battle or other details far exceeding the short notes in the war diary pages themselves.

 To minimize the time taken to download and view each page of the war diary, consider using a bulk download utility to capture all of the pages in a war diary database result at once.
-A utility such as DownloadHelper for the Firefox browser, or Bulk Image Downloader for Internet Explorer, Firefox, and Opera, will let you capture all the images at once for a more leisurely pace of research.
+A utility such as DownloadHelper for the Firefox browser, or a bulk image downloader for your particular browser, will let you capture all the images at once for a more leisurely pace of research.
 (I would recommend doing any mass downloads after working hours in Ottawa, when the LAC server will likely have the lowest bandwidth load.)

 Some units of the Canadian Expeditionary Force published unit histories soon after the War, others did so later and, unfortunately, some never did so.
 Even today, there are researchers and authors working to fill in some of those gaps on the virtual bookshelf of unit histories, so it can be worthwhile to renew your search for information periodically.